Waseq11/ConversionKit/README.md

 Hello,
-This project is about a conversion kit that I created through Android Studio using the language JAVA.
+This is an Android application called 'ConversionKit' that is developed by me using JAVA on Android Studio.
-It is a multi-page application with a simple and easy to understand UI.
+It is about a conversion kit multi-page application with a simple and easy to understand UI.
-There is the temperature cnverter which converts any given Celcius to Fahrenheit.
+There is the Temperature converter which converts any given Celcius to Fahrenheit.
-There is also the metrix converter which converts any given kilometers to meters.
+There is also the Metrix converter which converts any given Kilometers to Meters.
-It is also an MVC model application
+I used the MVC Design pattern to build this.
+Functions and different coding standards were mainted to make the application run